FDA authorizes Moderna's coronavirus vaccine for emergency use

 The announcement comes a day after an advisory panel recommended the vaccine be authorized.
 The Vaccines and Related Biological Products Advisory Committee voted 20-0, with one abstention, in support of the vaccine.

+"I am proud of what the Moderna team has achieved in collaboration with our partners," CEO Stéphane Bancel said in a press release.
+"We were able to create and manufacture the Moderna COVID-19 Vaccine in 11 months from sequence to authorization, while advancing clinical development with a Phase 1, Phase 2 and pivotal Phase 3 study of 30,000 participants."

+Moderna said it aims to provide about 20 million doses of the vaccine by the end of the year, and said it expects that 85 to 100 million doses will be available in the U.S. by the first quarter of 2021.

-As CBS News previously reported, the Moderna vaccine is expected to be about as effective as Pfizer's vaccine, which the FDA authorized for emergency use last Friday.
+The Moderna vaccine is expected to be about 94.1% effective, similar to Pfizer's vaccine.
 But unlike Pfizer's vaccine, Moderna's does not need to be stored at sub-zero temperatures.

 Both vaccines require two doses.
 Pfizer's second dose must be given 21 days after the first, while Moderna's is given 28 days after the first.

+To deepen public confidence in the vaccine, Vice President Mike Pence publicly received his first dose earlier Friday.
+President-elect Joe Biden and first lady Dr. Jill Biden are set to be vaccinated on Monday, and Vice President-elect Kamala Harris and her husband will follow a week later.
+At least 42 members of Congress, including Senate Majority Leader Mitch McConnell and House Speaker Nancy Pelosi, have also been vaccinated.

+The authorization also comes as the nation is reporting staggering hospitalizations and deaths from the virus.
+In California, only 2% of the state's ICU beds are available — and in Southern California, not a single ICU bed is open.
+The Institute for Health Metrics and Evaluation now predicts more than 560,000 people nationwide will have died of the virus by April 1.

-President Trump reacted to the news on Twitter, writing "Congratulations, the Moderna vaccine is now available!"
+President Trump reacted to the vaccine news on Twitter, writing "Congratulations, the Moderna vaccine is now available!"